 This healthy pumpkin cheesecake pudding makes a delicious healthy snack and can even double as dessert - it's that good!
 Cozy, comforting flavors and high in protein and fiber.
+Add in some protein powder and this could be a high protein and fiber well-balanced breakfast. {Gluten-Free, Dairy-Free Friendly}

-Course Dessert, Snack
+Course Breakfast, Dessert, Snack

 Cuisine American

-Keyword fall recipes, quick snack
+Keyword fall recipes, healthy high protein breakfast, quick snack

 Toppings